oSoc19/best/README.md

 This should install the jQuery, Modernizr and FontAwesome packages

+> bundle install

+This will install to ruby dependencies

+> compass watch

+Watches your files and compiles them

 Everything should now be into place to upload the site.

 ## JSON-LD Event Information